 “For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known.”

 There will always be things which we don’t fully understand.
 We see only a small portion of the tapestry of our lives, our families’ lives, and the events playing out around us.
 And even what we do see, we don’t see clearly.
 So when we go through a test or a trial or we read about some tragedy, we must filter it all through the goodness of God, the sovereignty of God, and the absolute holiness of God.

-But, too often, when it has happened to us, we get hung up on the initial circumstance.
+But, too often, when something horrible has happened to us, we get hung up on the initial circumstance.
 We get focused on the unfairness of it all, and refuse to trust God and allow Him to do through our trials what only He can do.

 Take Job’s sufferings—if we focus on how unfair it was to Job, we will miss so much of what was accomplished here.
-Although Job probably never understood everything God accomplished, thousands and hundreds of thousands of us who have read God’s Word have the benefit of witnessing a scene in heaven and gaining greater understanding about our sufferings and the sufferings of others.
+Although Job probably never understood everything God accomplished, thousands, even hundreds of thousands, of us who have read God’s Word have the benefit of witnessing a scene in heaven and gaining greater understanding about our sufferings and the sufferings of others.

 In the meantime Job’s godly children (assuming they were) went straight to heaven, and Job, though he suffered greatly for a number of months, has been in heaven for several thousand years rejoicing, worshipping and fellowshipping with all of his children.
 I wonder how much thought he gives to those few months, except perhaps to reflect on how it deepened his relationship with God!